Set up a static website on AWS using S3, Route 53, CloudFront, and Certificate Manager

 Here’s AWS’s documentation on how this would work: Setting up a Static Website using Custom Domain

-Create a new CloudFront Distribution
+Create new CloudFront Distributions

 - Go to CloudFront and create a new distribution